White Chocolate Mousse Cake has a chewy Cake base, creamy Mousse and a taste which will blow you away ~ make-ahead friendly recipe

 Not saying anything about going back 30 minutes later for another slice though !

-The base, or cake crust if you will, is the only bit which needs baking and that only takes 20 minutes in the oven – the rest is melt, beat, mix and chill.
+The base, or cake crust if you will, is the only bit which needs baking and that takes around 20 minutes in the oven.
+The rest is melt, beat, mix and chill.
 Easy, right?

 I think this is a beautiful dessert which would look awesome on your dessert table at Christmas or any other family gatherings you have on this month.

-I sprinkled Candy Cane over and then lightly dusted with some silver and blue edible glitter as well, to give it more of a Festive look.
+Sprinkled with Candy Cane and then lightly dusted with some silver and blue edible glitter as well, to give it more of a Festive look.

 Beautiful dessert (because you eat with your eyes first!) delicious, and .. uhm, make two if you are having guests over as everyone will want seconds ! (making 2 is just a suggestion…but highly recommended!)